-orderN.HoppingRanges 6.0 - 7.0 orderN.NumHoppings 2
+orderN.HoppingRanges 6.0 - 7.0

-Table 2 shows the comparison in the total energy between the exact diagonalization and the DC method for a C{60} molecule and small peptide molecules (valorphin [58]), and DNA consisting of cytosines and guanines.
+Table 2 shows the comparison in the total energy between the exact diagonalization and the DC method for a C60 molecule and small peptide molecules (valorphin [63]), and DNA consisting of cytosines and guanines.
 We find that errors in the total energy calculated by the DC method are about a few mHartree in the system size.
-Also, it can be estimated that the DC method is faster than the conventional diagonalization when the number of atoms is larger than 500 atoms, while the crossing point between the conventional diagonalization and the DC method with respect to computational time depends on systems and the number of processors in parallel calculations.
+Also, it can be estimated that the DC method is faster than the conventional diagonalization when the number of atoms is larger than 500 atoms, while the crossing point between the conventional diagonalization and the DC method with respect to computational time depends on systems and the number of processors in the parallel calculation.